hugopendlebury/gribtoarrow/readme.md

 ## Goal

-GribToArrow is a C / C++ project which uses C++20 and creates a python module to simplify working with files in the Grib Format.
+GribToArrow is a C / C++ project which uses C++20 and creates a python module to simplify working with files in the GRIB Format
+(GRIdded Binary or General Regularly-distributed Information in Binary form).

 Under the hood it uses the ECMWF eccodes library.
-This is wrapped in C++ and exposed to python via the library pybind11 and apache arrow.
+This is wrapped in C++ and exposed to python via the library pybind11 and Apache Arrow.
+If you want a simple pythonic way to interact with GRIB data then give this module a try.

-Having worked with Meterologic data using the ECMWF tooling for a while I became familar with the structure of Grib files and many of the command line tools.
-However extracting the data was a pain due to having to rely on code which was lacking in tests and where the author had left the company a while ago.
-In addition the existing codebase was inflexible and required preprocessing and lots of glue at the shell level, meaning the main logic couldn't be tested either due to missing tools in CI/CD servers.
+Having worked with Meteorologic data using the ECMWF tooling for a while I became familar with the structure of Grib files and many of the command line tools provided by ECMWF.
+However extracting the data was a pain due to having to rely on legacy c code written by someone who had left the company a while ago and was poorly structureed and lacking in tests.
+In addition the existing codebase was inflexible and required preprocessing and lots of glue at the shell level, meaning the main logic couldn't be tested particulary well due to missing tools in the
+CI/CD servers and a black box executable program.

 GribToArrow was created to overcome these problems.
-Although it is currently is built with a CMake file it is anticipated that this can be changed to use a more modern build backend with a pyproject.toml file to create a wheel which includes the dependencies and allows thorough testing.
+Although it is currently built with a CMake file, it is anticipated that this can be changed to use a more modern backend with a pyproject.toml file to create a wheel which includes the dependencies and allows thorough testing, both of the module itself and any code using the library.

-GribToArrow aims to abstract away the low level detail and create a python binding which exposed the data in arrow format.
-The Apache Arrow format is rapidly becoming a key component of the data eco-system.
+GribToArrow aims to abstract away the low level detail and create a python binding which exposes the data in arrow format.
+The Apache Arrow format is rapidly becoming a key component of modern data eco-system.
 Exposing the Grib data in a modern column based tabular format allows for rapid high level development.
-Enabling operations such as filtering, calculation, renaming, projecting, transposing and saving to files / databases a breeze via the use of high level libraries such as polars / pandas.
+Operations such as filtering, calculation, renaming, projecting, transposing and saving to files / databases becomes a breeze via the ease of integrating with high level libraries such as polars / pandas / duckdb.
+Additionally due to the way Apache Arrow is created the integration is typically known as zero copy meaning data can be passed between any tool which can read Apache Arrow at zero cost.

+What does this mean in reality ?
+It means you can mix and match tools.
+If you start using this library with polars but find some functionality is missing such as geospatial functions you can keep the existing logic in polars and pass the dataframe to a tool such as duckdb to perform the geospatial elements of your processing and then pass this back to polars if required (At the time of writing geoparquet is a work in progress and once this is completed work on geopolars will commence.
+However duckdb has integrated many of the geospatial function from postGIS).

 The python module is comprised of the following: